fabi8bit/dinomizer_react_pp5/README.md

 ## Planning and Agile methodology
 ### Mockups

-Based on the goals and user stories I draw some sketches that I used to design the wireframes for the complete web-application.
+Based on the goals and user stories, I created sketches that I used as a foundation for designing the wireframes for the entire web application.

 <img src="readme_assets/sketches/sketches-wire.png" alt="drawing" width="200"/>

-After drawing the sketches I designed the complete wireframe application using [Adobe XD](https://www.adobe.com/products/xd/learn/get-started-xd-design.html).
-The public full interactive wireframe application (only Desktop version) can be found [here](https://xd.adobe.com/view/bc9e5f77-a435-416f-9f37-6dbc2d3b28dd-e9cd/?fullscreen&hints=off)
+After creating the initial sketches, I designed the complete wireframe application using [Adobe XD](https://www.adobe.com/products/xd/learn/get-started-xd-design.html).
+The fully interactive public wireframe application (for desktop only) can be accessed [here](https://xd.adobe.com/view/bc9e5f77-a435-416f-9f37-6dbc2d3b28dd-e9cd/?fullscreen&hints=off).

 Log In / Sign up / Profile page